100 Facebook Marketing Tips and Ideas for Insurance Agents

 10. Is It Covered? - Come up with a fictitious scenario about insurance and ask your followers if they think it's covered.
 Here's a tip though, avoid scenarios that make the insurance company look like a bunch of claim-denying, penny-pinching jerks.
 You'll get lots of bad comments.

 12. Charity Quote Contest - Choose a great local cause and early that morning make a Facebook post that you're going to donate a certain amount of money if a certain number of people call for a quote by the end of the day.
 The key here is to get the charity in on it so they make a post on their Facebook page too!
-No one knows how many quotes you really get but remember that it'll look better if you say you reached the goal and make the donation.
+It might help to make a page on your agency website or blog explaining the offer and link directly to that page from Facebook.

 16. Get Clients To Post About You - A lot of agencies I know run referral programs.
 They often include giving someone a special prize or $5 gift card for referring a friend to get a quote.
 Why not offer the same $5 to someone who posts on their wall that they just saved $300 on insurance?
 You'll spend hundreds for an ad in the local paper; don't you think a personal recommendation to 500 people is worth $5?